JeroenZegers/Nabu-MSSS/README.md

 adaptability, making it easy for the designer to adjust everything from the model structure to the way it is trained.

-Code is in Python 2.6 using Tensorflow 1.8.0 (will upgrade soon)
+Code is in Python 2.7 using Tensorflow 1.8.0.

 Because of this adaptability, many parts of the code of Nabu-MSSS were originally inherited from Nabu.
-As a consequence, however, one may still find 'leftovers' of the original code that do not make much sense for the MSSS task, eg variable names, code structure, etc. Over time these problems will be fixed.
+As a consequence, however, one may still find 'leftovers' of the original code that do not make much sense for the MSSS task, eg variable names, code structure, etc.

 ## Using Nabu